frenchie4111/frenchie4111.github.io/_posts/2020-05-20-Scalability-Dimensions.md

 ---
-title: Scalability Vectors
+title: Scalability Dimensions
 subject: A few words on how you should order parameters to maximize codebase consistency and scalability
 tags: Coding mike8
 layout: post_plain
 ---

-My job is to design systems and one of the major considerations when designing a system the scalability of that system.
-Here I will detail the different vectors of scalability that should be considered when designing a system.
-For every vector I will try to give a software design example, and a humans system design example.
+A major consideration when designing systems is scalability.
+Here I will detail the different dimensions of scalability that should be considered when designing a system.
+For every dimension I will try to give a software design example, and a humans system design example.

 I am writing this post now, as it will be referenced heavily in my Unwritten Coding Standard series, the first of which is up [here](/2020/05/13/Coding-Standards-Argument-Ordering.html)